-- c.
-In the Write Interval field, set the interval in seconds in which buffered events are written to the database. - d.
-In the Writer Threads field, set the number of threads used to write the buffered events. - e.
-In the Max Batched Events field, set the maximum number of batched statements the database can support per connection. - f.
-Save your changes.
+- In the Write Interval field, set the interval in seconds in which buffered events are written to the database. - In the Writer Threads field, set the number of threads used to write the buffered events. - In the Max Batched Events field, set the maximum number of batched statements the database can support per connection. - Click Save Changes.

-Implementing JMS Audit Event Handlers
+JMS Audit Event Handler